Jean Luret: Career

-At the end of the high school, to improve his English, Luret went to live in London.
+At the end of high school, to improve his English, Luret went to live in London.

-In 1978, Luret created Cinémadis, a production company and film distribution.
-He began to create, at this time, feature films, including Baisers exotiques; Comme des bêtes, with Michel Galabru, Robert Castel, Katia Tchenko and Jacques Balutin; Exotic Kisses; and Like Animals (a feature film with the voice of animal Claude Piéplu).
+In 1978, Luret founded Cinémadis, a production company and film distribution.
+During this period, he began creating feature films, including Baisers exotiques; Comme des bêtes, with Michel Galabru, Robert Castel, Katia Tchenko, and Jacques Balutin; Exotic Kisses; and Like Animals (a feature film with the voice of animal Claude Piéplu).

-In 1986, Luret penetrated the fashion world by conducting interviews with celebrities who are still shown on television.
+In 1986, Luret entered the fashion world by conducting interviews with celebrities who are still shown on television.

-Luret has a archive of over 2,000 hours of footage and interviews with celebrities of all kinds.
-These records are classified, scanned, indexed and made available to researchers.
+Luret has an archive of over 2,000 hours of footage and interviews with celebrities of all kinds.
+These records are classified, scanned, indexed, and made available to researchers.

-In the beginning of the 1990s, Luret created for fashion houses hundreds of corporate videos on fashion shows.
-Hence, he obtained the recognition of this medium and the confidence of designers, which allows him even today to work with leading fashion houses.
+In the early 1990s, Luret created for fashion houses hundreds of corporate videos on fashion shows.
+As a result, he obtained the recognition of this medium and the confidence of designers, which allows him even today to work with leading fashion houses.

 In parallel with this activity, Luret produced and directed for French television documentary series, including: